ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 }
 ```

-One can construct a `Matrix` using arbitrary values with the above constructor,
+You can now construct a `Matrix` using arbitrary values with the above constructor,
-but the `Matrix` users will want to assign an existing object with new content
+but `Matrix` users will want to assign an existing object with new content
 (without affecting its shape).
 This is done with the C++ copy-assignment
 operator that you will add now in the public part of `Matrix` in
 `include/Matrix/Matrix.h`: